 The pro forma is a business forecasting method used for major events such as business acquisition, mergers, or selling new equity investment.
 It has a much larger timeframe, usually 5-7 years but some can be as long as 25-50 years.
 Often pro formas are based on very little historical data, such as with a startup business.
 Other times the historical data needs to be drastically adjusted.
 For example, you may acquire a company and plan to consolidate locations, so historical expense data is not an accurate picture of the future.

 Pro formas are a highly specialized type of small business forecasting.
 Many private equity investment groups employ an analyst who only performs pro forma work.
-To learn more about pro formas, please visit our pro forma page.

 Have questions about corporate or small business forecasting?